microsoft/react-native-tscodegen/README.md

 - `RNTag<T>` and `WithDefaultRNTag` that are used in above files are very important classes that help RN-TSCodegen recognize react native required features that TypeScript does not have.
 This approach may change in the future.
 - `ReactNull | T` is used to represent nullable types.
 This approach may change in the future.
   - When `--strictNullChecks` is off (by default), TypeScript compiler will ignore `null` and `undefined` in a union type, because they are subtype of all other types.
 The currently implementation uses `typeChecker` in TypeScript Compiler API to do type inference, necessary information will be lost when `--strictNullChecks` is off.

+Today there is no npm package created for this repo. to use this source code, it is recommended to submodule and build this repo, and then import from the following packages directly:

+- `RN-TSCodegen`
+- `RN-Codegen-Backend`

 ## Development